When life gives you lemons, eat some blueberries

 David explained “If you want to get Life Insurance in the UK traditionally and you have a chronic condition like Type 2 Diabetes, you’ll probably have to go through an online journey with an adviser, answer a million questions about your health, and get an indicative quote.
 That’s not a final quote, it’s called a quick quote.

-“It’s a little bit deceptive because as you click through as a customer, you think this is where your premium will be but then the provider will say it needs more information to really understand your true risk.
+“It’s a little bit deceptive because as you click through as a customer, you think this is where your premium will be but then the provider will say it needs more information to understand your true risk.

 “This might be in the form of GP reports which, considering healthcare professionals are wildly overworked, can take months to obtain.
 We spoke to a few customers who’d waited two to three months to get a GP report, sometimes longer.
 Then some providers require medical tests,” he said.